ember-learn/guides-source/guides/v1.11.0/testing/testing-controllers.md

 ```

 `setProps` sets a property on the controller and also calls a method.
 In our
-generated test, ember-cli already uses the `moduleFor` helper to setup a test
+generated test, Ember CLI already uses the `moduleFor` helper to setup a test
 container:

 ```javascript {data-filename=tests/unit/controllers/posts-test.js}